 - Remove any pre-7.0 SKIPIF checks in test files

-- Reach out to Remi Collet regarding any downstream changes for Fedora packaging
+- Reach out to remi regarding any downstream changes for Fedora packaging